FREEDOM PARK AND ESTEVAN HALL

 New Fort Curtis is a ¾ replica of the original Union Fort Curtis.
 This earth works fort allows visitors to explore a Civil War fort firsthand, including the huge 24-pounder guns.
 Just behind the fort stands the Moore-Hornor Home, a house that predates the Civil War.
 The house served as a hospital following the battle, and features bullet holes in its parlor doors.
 (The Moore-Hornor Home is open by appointment only).

-DOWNTOWN CHERRY ST
+DOWNTOWN CHERRY STREET

 If the weather is nice, park on one end of the street for a relaxed stroll through the historic downtown.
 Starting at the southernmost end are the Delta Cultural Center’s two properties, the Depot and the Visitors Center.
 The Depot’s second floor features an exhibit on the Civil War and the Visitors Center is a great place to pick up souvenirs.